sarken/docs/front_end_coding/writing-a-skin.markdown

     }
     ```

-2. Now let's use an image for the background of the page.
-Background images tile in all directions by default.

-    We'll use a cheerful stripe pattern called [sing together](http://www.colourlovers.com/pattern/850926/sing_together) by [electroCUTE!](http://www.colourlovers.com/lover/electroCUTE%21), which we've uploaded to [tinypic](http://tinypic.com).
-(For your own private skins you can host your images anywhere; [Photobucket](http://photobucket.com) and [Image Shack](http://imageshack.us) are common alternatives.
-Because you are the only one seeing your skin, you probably don't need to worry about running out of bandwidth.)

-    We'll also set the lightest color from the corresponding [like fireflies](http://www.colourlovers.com/palette/1172215/like_fireflies) palette as the fallback color to make sure we don't see the usual white even if our image fails to load.
+2. Now let's use out striped pattern for the background of the page.
+We'll also set the lightest color from the corresponding palette as the fallback color to make sure we don't see the usual white even if our image fails to load.

     ```css
     body {